Frequently Asked Questions

 Any member of the public who can access a given hospital’s website will be able to access the quality transparency dashboard posted on that website.

 Improvement requires organization-wide commitment in conjunction with a coherent approach.
-There are numerous tools available at the HQI webpage for Clinical Harm Elimination.

 Many hospitals have a web development team, while others may lack such resources.
 Each hospital may modify the format and appearance of the information in the dashboard to suit its needs.
 The simplest approach might be to capture the Excel presentation tab and post it as a graphic image.
 Other approaches may involve reformatting the information for display in a web browser.